Some people experience a flare-up of hives that goes away on its own. Other people may have hives that come and go daily.

 - anxiety or confusion

-Hives that come and go daily for at least 6 weeks may meet the criteria for chronic hives.
+Hives that come and go daily for at least 6 weeks are chronic hives.
 Most cases do not have an identifiable cause, but it is associated with an infection, autoimmune condition, allergy, or physical cause in some people.

 Physical hives can occur due to exercise, vibration, or exposure to hot or cold temperatures.
-However, chronic idiopathic urticaria is more common.
+However, chronic idiopathic urticaria — when there is no known cause — is more common.